learnk8s/learnk8s.io/src/advancedKubectl/content.md

 This double usage of the Kubernetes API for internal components as well as for external users is a fundamental design concept of Kubernetes.

-With this knowledge, you can create a model of how Kubernetes works:
+With this knowledge, you can create a mental summary of how Kubernetes works:

 - The storage backend stores the state (i.e. resources) of Kubernetes.
 - The API server provides an interface to the storage backend in the form of the Kubernetes API.
 - All other components, as well as external users, read, watch, and manipulate the state (i.e. resources) of Kubernetes through the Kubernetes API.

-Being familiar with these concepts and the Kubernetes API **will help you a lot** to understand kubectl better and make the most use of it!
+Being familiar with these concepts **will help you a lot** to understand kubectl better and make the most use of it!

 Let's now look at a series of concrete tips and tricks to help you boosting your kubectl productivity.